hyperlane-xyz/hips/HIP-6.md

     /**
      * @notice Returns a list of all registrations for all provided validators
      * @param _validators The list of validators to get registrations for
-     * @return A list of validator addresses, and registered storage types and
+     * @return A list of validator addresses and registered storage metadata */ function getValidatorRegistrations( address[] calldata _validators,
-     * metadata.
-Note that the validators return value will only match
-     * _validators when each validator in _validators has exactly one
-     * registration.
-     */
-    function getValidatorRegistrations(
-        address[] calldata _validators,
     ) external view returns (
         address[] memory validators,
-        uint8[] memory storageTypes,
-        bytes[] memory storageMetadata
+        bytes[][] memory storageMetadata
     );

    /**
     * @notice Registers a validator
-    * @param _storageType An enum representing the modality used to store
-    * signed checkpoints (e.g. AWS S3)
     * @param _storageMetadata Information encoding the location of signed
     * checkpoints, specific to the storage modaility (e.g. S3 bucket URL)
     * @param _signature The validator announcement attestation previously